Why Become a Nurse in Texas

 Nurse Licensure Compact State

-Another huge benefit to becoming a nurse in Texas is that it is a nurse licensure compact state, which allows licensed nurses to practice in multiple states, saving them from having to apply for licensure to work in another state.
+Another huge benefit to becoming a nurse in Texas is that it is a nurse licensure compact (NLC) state.
+Under the NLC, nurses can practice in other NLC states without having to obtain additional licenses.

 The Nurse Licensure Compact began in 2000 to expand the mobility of nurses as part of the nation’s healthcare delivery system.
-Here is a map of all the states currently included in the Nurse Licensure Compact.
+To view a map of all the states currently included in the Nurse Licensure Compact, visit the NLC.

-To be eligible for a Texas Compact License, a nurse must:
+To be eligible for a Texas Compact License, nurses must:

-- Reside in Texas as his/her legal residence.
+- Reside in Texas as their legal residence.

 - Hold an active RN/LVN license without current disciplinary action.

-- Declare Texas as his/her primary state of residence.
+- Declare Texas as their primary state of residence.

 - Meet Texas licensure requirements.